How to Decorate a Small Apartment on a Budget

 Living in a small apartment doesn’t mean decorating will be out of the picture.
 Yes, working around limited spaces (especially on a tight budget) can be challenging, but it’s not impossible!

-While big-scale renovations may be out of the picture for now, there are still numerous budget-friendly ways to dress up your small apartment or rental space!
+While big-scale renovations may be out of the picture for now, there are still numerous budget-friendly home decor ideas to help you dress up your small apartment or rental space.

 Floating-Shelves

-Floating shelves are an excellent tool to use vertical space in a small room.
-These types of shelves provide storage space in areas where it wouldn’t be possible to store household items, including corners and behind doors.
+Floating shelves can help you make the most of vertical space in a small room.
+These types of shelves provide storage space in areas where it normally wouldn’t be possible to store household items, including corners and behind doors.

-Using them is an effective way of storing books, personal items, and other decorations without consuming floor space as standard cabinets normally would.
-Plus, they can make your space look cleaner and more organised, creating an illusion of a bigger room.
+Whichever option you choose, these shelves offer an effective way of storing books, personal items, and other decorations without consuming floor space like standard cabinets.
+Plus, they can make your space look cleaner and more organised, creating the illusion of a bigger room.

 Modern-scandinavian-living-room-interior-with-black-mock-up-poster-frame

-No matter how small a space is, you can make a statement by having the right eye when it comes to furniture and household items.
+No matter how small a space is, you can make an impression by choosing the right furniture and household items.
+Specifically, you can select particular items to serve as statement pieces.

 A statement piece is something that catches someone’s attention and intrigues them to explore a house further, regardless of its size.
 It can be any flashy furniture or interior decor that quickly catches the eye.